TeamStatus/standalone/README.md

 # TeamStatus.TV BTF

 Welcome, I'm really happy that you're evaluating our product.

-Here's a short and hopefully easy to follow installation instruction.
+You are just few steps from beautiful dasboard for your project.
+Simply follow these short and easy installation instruction.

 If you have any problems or questions feel free to contact pawel@teamstatus.tv for support.